pettik/engeto--project-3/README.md

 1) Single-page website ✅
 2) Switchable between dark mode and light mode ✅
-3) Contains a header, 2 sections, and a footer (⛔ does not include more sections)
+3) Contains a header, 2 sections, and a footer (⛔ does include more sections)
 4) Responsive menu in the header with at least 3 items ✅
 5) Content of the first section is up to you, but it should include 3 images side by side.
 These images should smoothly enlarge when hovered over and shrink when the mouse moves away (⛔ the website contains over 10 such images, but in different sections)
 6) Second section contains a form ✅